BlackHoleTeam-BHT/DoctorTech/_README.md

 DoctoTech

 > Is an e-health platform specialy designed for doctors,that covers the convenience of health care technology to make work easy for doctors, by controlling manual tasks with efficiency.
-In addition to, taking the advantage of artificial intelligence to assess the health status of patients.
+In addition to taking the advantage of artificial intelligence to assess the health status of patients.

 ## Team